dstackai/dstack/docs/blog/posts/dstack-sky-own-cloud-accounts.md

 slug: dstack-sky-own-cloud-accounts
 ---

-# dstack Sky now allows using your own cloud accounts
+# dstack Sky now supports your own cloud accounts

 [dstack Sky :material-arrow-top-right-thin:{ .external }](https://sky.dstack.ai){:target="_blank"} enables you to access GPUs from the global marketplace at the most